 What is the Taco Bell franchise fee?

-For those interested in starting a Taco Bell franchise, the current initial franchise fee is between $25,000 and $45,000.
+For those interested in opening a Taco Bell, the current initial franchise fee is between $25,000 and $45,000.
 This fee gives the Taco Bell franchisees the right to use the Taco Bell name and logo, as well as access to their proven business model.
 In addition to the franchise fee, you will also need to pay for things like marketing, initial inventory, and equipment.

 How much does a Taco Bell franchise owner make a year?